Germany frees suspect in market attack, says perpetrator maybe...

 Earlier, Die Welt newspaper quoted an unnamed police chief as saying: "We have the wrong man.
 And therefore a new situation.
 The true perpetrator is still armed, at large and can cause fresh damage."

-Commenting on the suspect's release on Tuesday evening, German Interior Minister Thomas de Maiziere told ZDF television: "That's why it is true that one cannot rule out that the perpetrator is still at large."
+Commenting on the suspect's release, de Maiziere told ZDF television: "That's why it is true that one cannot rule out that the perpetrator is still at large."

-He said there was still no doubt the Berlin incident had been an attack but the motive remained unclear.
-He also said it was not yet known how many foreigners were among the victims of the attack, adding that no children had been among the dead.
+He said there was no doubt the Berlin incident had been an attack but the motive remained unclear.
+He also said it was not yet known how many foreigners were among the victims of the attack but no children had been among the dead.

 News of the arrest of the 23-year-old Pakistani had led politicians in Germany and beyond to demand a crackdown on immigration, but Chancellor Angela Merkel urged caution.